-- 1. Improvisation: Within each unit, relating to individual skills and to subject matter content the student will improvise within prearranged parameters including ostinato bass figures with melody, broken-chord accompaniment with specified harmony, block chords (specified harmony), pentatonic scales, whole tone scales, modal scales, major and minor scales. - 2.
+- 1. Improvisation: Within each unit, relating to individual skills and to subject matter content the student will improvise within prearranged parameters including ostinato bass figures with melody, broken-chord accompaniment with specified harmony, block chords (specified harmony), major and minor scales with implication of seventh chords and chromaticism. - 2.
 Unit 1.
 Sight Singing of Melodies and Ear Training of Rhythmic, Melodic and Harmonic Dictation (Weeks 1-3) - a.
 Sight sing melodies that leap along Dom.
 7th chord lines in simple meters that contain subdivision of the beat in four parts (MSS 9-11). - b.
-Write rhythmic dictation in simple meter with subdivision of the beat into four parts (MET; 5, 6), (MSS, 10). - c.
-Write melodic dictation with intervals from the all the diatonic triads and the V^7 (MET; 5, 8, 9). - d.
-Identify major-major, major-minor, minor-minor, diminished-minor, and diminished-diminished seventh chords in root position. - e.
-Write harmonic dictation of progressions to include Mediant and Leading Tone chords (MET, 8).
+Write rhythmic dictation in simple meter with subdivision of the beat into four parts (ET R5A, 6A), (MSS, 10). - c.
+Write melodic dictation with intervals from the all the diatonic triads and the V^7 (M7A). - d.
+Identify major-major, major-minor, minor-minor, diminished-minor, and diminished-diminished seventh chords in root position (H11E, 12E). - e.
+Write harmonic dictation of progressions to include Mediant and Leading Tone chords (H7A-D, 8A-D).